Bylaws of the Swiss-Korean Business Council

-The BoD may nominate any standing committees for purposes of continued interest of the Council.
-The formation and composition of a standing committee is at the discretion of the BoD.
+The BOD may nominate any standing committees for purposes of continued interest of the Council.
+The formation and composition of a standing committee are at the discretion of the BOD.

-The Board of Directors may create any special committees for special purposes, the formation and composition of which shall be at the discretion of the Board of Directors.
+The BOD may create any special committees for special purposes, the formation and composition of which shall be at the discretion of the BOD.

 Article 13.
 SIGNATURE AND CERTIFICATION OF DOCUMENTS

-Contracts, documents or any instruments in writing requiring the signature of the Swiss-Korean Business Council, shall be signed by any two of the President, Vise President, Secretary or Treasurer and all contracts, documents and instruments in writing so signed shall en binding upon the Council without any further authorization or formality.
+13.1 Contracts, documents or any instruments in writing requiring the signature and seal of the Council shall be signed and sealed either by the Chairman, the Managing Director, the Vice Chairmen, or the Treasurer and all contracts, documents and instruments in writing so signed shall be binding upon the Council without any further authorization or formality.

-The Directors shall have power from time to time by by-laws to appoint an officer or officers on behalf of the Swiss-Korean Business Council either to sign contracts, documents and instruments in writing generally, or to sign specific contracts, documents and instruments in writing.
-The seal of the Swiss- Korean Business Council when required may be affixed to contracts, documents and instruments in writing signed as aforesaid or by any officer or officers appointed by resolution of the Board of Directors.
-Any by-laws may be amended by a vote of three quarters of the members present at any general meeting of the council unless otherwise provided by these by-laws.
-Notice of any meeting to amend a by-law must be given at least one month prior to such meeting and must contain the proposed amendment in writing.
+13.2 The directors shall have power from time to time by the By-Laws to appoint an officer or officers to sign on behalf of the Council specific contracts, documents, and instruments in writing.
+The seal of the Council when required may be affixed to contracts, documents, and instruments in writing signed as aforesaid by any officer or officers appointed by resolution of the BOD.

 Article 14.
 WORKING RELATIONS

-The Swiss-Korean business Council shall establish a close and permanent working relationship with:
+The Council may establish a working relationship or collaboration with:

-Any other Association in Korea representing relations between Korea and Switzerland.
+Any other Association in Korea fostering relationships between Korea and Switzerland

 Article 15.
 FUNDS

-The debts and liabilities of the Council incurred in the day to day function of the Council shall be satisfied from the assets of the Council and neither the Board of directors of the council nor the members of the SKBC shall incur any personal liability for such debts or obligations.
+The debts and liabilities of the Council incurred in the day-to-day business of the Council shall be satisfied from its assets and neither the members of the BOD nor the Managing Director nor the members of the Council shall incur any personal liability for such debts or obligations.

-These by-laws have been approved by the Annual General Meeting which was held on an extraordinary General Meeting of Members which was held on 30 May 2018.
+These by-laws have been approved by the Annual General Meeting which was held during the online General Meeting of Members which was held on 10 of April 2020.